arasumeyyappan/data-science-/README.md

 # data-science-
-practicing codes will be uploaded here
+practicing codes and projects will be uploaded here